 Attendance is required.
 Unless there is a personal emergency, absences will be unexcused, and will result in the lowering of the student’s grade.
 Three absences results in course failure.

 Students who have a disability that may prevent them from fully demonstrating their abilities should contact the Disability Services Coordinator Lisa Ladanya, in 110 Lincoln Hall, or by email , to discuss accommodations necessary to ensure full participation in this course.
 Upon request, this syllabus can be made available in alternative forms.

-Research Project: Each student will be responsible for preparing a policy brief to present to their legislators and/or respective law and policy makers on a topic selected by the student, e.g., human trafficking, environmental degradation, violence against women, etc. The policy brief will count for 30% of the final grade.
+Research Project: Each student will be responsible for preparing a policy brief to present to their legislators and/or respective law and policy makers on a topic of her choice, e.g., human trafficking, environmental degradation, violence against women, etc. The final policy brief will count for 30% of the final grade.

 Class does not meet at noon today.

 - In-class reading: “The Power of Voice” pp. 2-23 in course booklet.